 This feedback will alert you to potential Nougat problems as well as the potential benefits of installing the new operating system on your device.

-Ultimately, this feedback could help you decide if you want to install Nougat on day one or wait for Samsung/your carrier to roll out a bug fixer to address issues.
+Ultimately, this feedback could help you decide if you want to install the latest version of Android Nougat on your smartphone or tablet.

 Once carriers start pushing out Android Nougat you’ll want to head to carrier-specific forums on XDA-Developers or the official forums at carriers like AT&T, Verizon and Sprint.
 We’ll see a ton of feedback emerge there.